cap-js/docs/node.js/messaging.md

 Use this if you want to communicate with [SAP Integration Suite, Advanced Event Mesh](https://help.pubsub.em.services.cloud.sap/Get-Started/get-started-lp.htm).
 It uses the native [Solace PubSub+ JavaScript API](https://docs.solace.com/API-Developer-Online-Ref-Documentation/nodejs/readme.html) to send and receive messages and the
-[Solace Element Management Protocol](https://docs.solace.com/Admin/SEMP/Using-SEMP.htm) for queue and subscription management, both using OAuth 2.0.
+[Solace Element Management Protocol (SEMP)](https://docs.solace.com/Admin/SEMP/Using-SEMP.htm) for queue and subscription management, both using OAuth 2.0.

 The integration is provided using the plugin [`@cap-js/advanced-event-mesh`](https://github.com/cap-js/advanced-event-mesh).
 Hence, you first need to install the plugin: